Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-3-category-filter-pages.md

 Above, we ensured that we could get an array of unique values; however, we get results like `Meat and chicken`.

-Nothing wrong with meat and chicken, but we can't place that in our URLs.
+There is nothing wrong with meat and chicken, but we can't place that in our URLs.
 Instead, we want to get something like: `meat-and-chicken`.

 To achieve that, let's define a slugify function.
 The function will take a string and return the slug version for that string.